doug65536/lrumap/README.md

 Never does a linear search, maintains a linked list of nodes for items, and uses an object for fast key lookup by property.

+The key must be a string.
+If it is not a string, it will be converted automatically with String(key) by all methods.

 ## Installing

 `npm install ???`  *not published yet*